Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Results

 \subsection{Model}

-The spin-1/2 Heisenberg tetramer chain Hamiltonian of length $L$ with $N = L/4$ tetramers is given by The spin operator $\hat{\bs}_j$ at site $j$ spans over the tetramer site indices as shown in Eq.~\eqref{eq:ham}.
-The exchange couplings $J_1$ and $J_2$ denote intra-tetramer exchange interactions, while $J_3$ represents the inter-tetramer exchange interaction, respectively.
+The spin-1/2 Heisenberg tetramer chain Hamiltonian of length L with $N = \text{L}/4$ tetramers is given by The spin operator $\hat{\bs}_j$ at site $j$ spans over the tetramer site indices as shown in Eq.~\ref{eq:ham}.
+The exchange couplings $J_1$ and $J_2$ denote intra-tetramer exchange interactions, while $J_3$ represents the inter-tetramer exchange interaction.
 A schematic representation of this model is shown in Fig.~\ref{fig:fig1}(a).
 We define the relative intra-tetramer and inter-tetramer coupling strengths as $\alpha=J_2/J_1$ (with $\alpha\in [-1,1]$) and $\beta=J_3/J_1$ (with $\beta\in [0,1]$), respectively.
+In Fig.~\ref{fig:fig1}(b), we display the energy levels of a single tetramer unit ($\alpha$$\neq$0, $\beta$=0).
+The energy scale of $J_1$ is 20.7 meV for the tetramer compound CuInVO$_5$ in the \emph{Ground state and excited states for CuInVO$_5$} section~\cite{RejaPhysRevB.99.134420}.

-In Fig.~\ref{fig:fig1}(b) we display the energy levels of a single tetramer $(\alpha \neq 0, \beta=0)$ and dimer ($\alpha$=0, $\beta$=0) unit.
-The energy levels of the tetramer, computed using exact diagonalization, are shown in the $\omega/J_1$ (energy) vs $\alpha$ plot.
+The energy levels of the tetramer, computed using exact diagonalization, are shown in the $\omega/J_1$ (energy) vs $\alpha$ plot (see Fig.~\ref{fig:fig2}(a)).
 The spin-1/2 tetramer Heisenberg chain has six energy levels when the intra-tetramer coupling $\alpha$ is non-zero.
 The corresponding energy states include two singlet states, three triplet states, and one quintet state.
 These energy states rearrange based on the value of $\alpha$.
-A single spin-flip causes the ground state to transition to a triplet state or a quintet, which support the triplon and the quinton excitation, respectively.
-Six different energy levels $|\epsilon\rangle$, where $\epsilon\in [0,5]$, is presented in a spin-1/2 tetramer unit.
+A single spin-flip causes the ground state to transition to a triplet or a quintet state, which supports the triplon and the quinton excitation, respectively.
+Six different energy levels $|\epsilon\rangle$, where $\epsilon=0\dots 5$, are presented in a spin-1/2 tetramer unit.
 When $\alpha=1$, the energy states are arranged in an ascending order beginning with $|0\rangle$.
-The energy levels and the corresponding wave functions for $\alpha=1.0$ are presented in Fig.~\ref{fig:fig1}(c).
+The energy levels and the corresponding wave functions for $\alpha=1.0$ are presented in Fig.~\ref{fig:fig1}(b).
 The ground state $\ket{0}$ and the third excited state $\ket{3}$ are singlets.
 The excited states $\ket{1}$, $\ket{2}$, and $\ket{4}$ are triplets.
 The highest excited state $\ket{5}$ is a quintet.
 The energy expressions $E_0$ to $E_5$ can be written as where $\tilde{J_1}=J_1+\left|J_1\right|$ and $\tilde{J_2}=J_2+\left|J_2\right|$.